MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 ## SIEM integration

 You can integrate Defender for Office 365 with Microsoft Sentinel or a generic Security Information and Event Management (SIEM) service to enable centralized monitoring of alerts and activities from connected apps.
+With Microsoft Sentinel, you can more comprehensively analyze security events across your organization and build playbooks for effective and immediate response.

 :::image type="content" source="./media/eval-defender-xdr/defender-office-365-siem-integration.svg" alt-text="A diagram that shows the architecture for Microsoft Defender for Office 365 with SIEM integration." lightbox="./media/eval-defender-xdr/defender-office-365-siem-integration.svg":::

 Microsoft Sentinel includes a Defender for Office 365 connector.
 For more information, see [Connect alerts from Microsoft Defender for Office 365](/azure/sentinel/connect-office-365-advanced-threat-protection).

 Microsoft Defender for Office 365 can also be integrated into other SIEM solutions using the [Office 365 Activity Management API](/office/office-365-management-api/office-365-management-activity-api-reference).
-For information about integration with third-party SIEM systems, see [Generic SIEM integration](/cloud-app-security/siem).
+For information about integration with generic SIEM systems, see [Generic SIEM integration](/cloud-app-security/siem).

 ## Next step

-Incorporate the information in [Defender for Endpoint Security Operations Guide](defender-endpoint/mde-sec-ops-guide) into your SecOps processes.
+Incorporate the information in [Microsoft Defender for Office 365 Security Operations Guide](/defender-office-365/mdo-sec-ops-guide) into your SecOps processes.

 ## Next step for the end-to-end deployment of Microsoft Defender XDR